70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 Best for: Hanna-Barbera fans

 The Great Grape Ape Show premiered in 1975 and is one of those 70s cartoons that feels like a fever dream in the best way.
-Produced by Hanna-Barbera, it follows Grape Ape (a forty-foot-tall purple gorilla) and his small, quick-thinking companion Beegle Beagle (“Beegly Beagly” if you ask Grape Ape).
+Produced by Hanna-Barbera, it follows Grape Ape, a forty-foot-tall purple gorilla.
+His small, quick-thinking sidekick is Beegle Beagle, or “Beegly Beagly” if you ask Grape Ape.

 Plastic Man (1979) from The Plastic Man Comedy/Adventure Show